turingschool/backend-curriculum-site/module1/projects/futbol_pd/iterations/statistics.md

 _[Back to Futbol Home](../index)_

-**These Statistics should be done the Monday before the project is due!**

-Each of the methods described below should be implemented as instance methods on `StatTracker`.
+Each of the methods described below should be implemented as instance methods on `StatTracker` in order for the spec harness to work properly.

 ### Game Statistics